 - Wild animals - some area also have wild animals.
 I had deers twice on the road, but they are mostly out early or late

 - Weather in another factor to consider - conditions can be good and all of a sudden it can start pouring rain.
 Adapt your driving to the weather conditions

-- The Scenery - sometimes the road is s beautiful that you are distracted.
+- The Scenery - sometimes the road is so beautiful that you are distracted.
 Better to stop!

-- Idiots... well they are everywhere we were on a road where you can drive at 70mph, one lane in each direction and we had to stop because someone decided to do a U turn and was no good at it!
+- Idiots... well they are everywhere.
+We were on a road where you can drive at 70mph, one lane in each direction and we had to stop because someone had decided to do a U turn and was no good at it!